frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/basics.rst

 ..
 NOTE::

-   It is possible to boot the Frank!Framework without a database.
-If property ``jdbc.required`` is set to ``false``, the Frank!Framework does not check during the boot whether it can connect to databases.
+   It is possible to start the Frank!Framework without a database.
+If property ``jdbc.required`` is set to ``false``, the Frank!Framework does not check during its start whether it can connect to databases.
 The Frank!Framework has a lot of functionality that requires a database however.
-If you boot with ``jdbc.required=false`` and if you do not configure a database, then the Frank!Framework will produce error message if it tries to do things that require a database.
+If you start with ``jdbc.required=false`` and if you do not configure a database, then the Frank!Framework will produce error messages if it tries to do things that require a database.

 Finally, a valid configuration is needed, for example in ``configurations/my-config/Configuration.xml``.
 If you are using this text as a tutorial, you can use the following example: